First time using Veterans benefits at Harper

 - Military Tuition Assistance

-* If we use your DD214 in place of a certificate of eligibility and you are deemed not eligible for educational benefits by the Department of Veterans Affairs, you will be financially responsible for any balance accrued with the college.
+* If we use your DD214 in place of a certificate of eligibility and you are deemed not eligible for educational benefits, you will be financially responsible for any balance accrued with the college.
 This may also include out-of-district fees that were originally waived due to the benefit you claimed.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information